inception881/Simple-local-knowledge-base-assistant/README.md

 </div>

-**KnowledgeGPT** is a powerful Retrieval-Augmented Generation (RAG) chatbot that allows you to chat with your documents.
+**Simple-local-knowledge-base-assistant** is a powerful Retrieval-Augmented Generation (RAG) chatbot that allows you to chat with your documents.
 Upload PDFs, Word documents, or text files and ask questions in natural language to get accurate, context-aware responses based on the content of your documents.

 ## ✨ Features